artela-network/artela-docs/docs/develop/node/full-node-setup/index.md

 This document provides an introduction to joining the Artela Testnet as a full node.

-**Hardware Requirements**
+**Hardware Minimum Requirements**
-Minimum:

-CPU with 2+ cores
+- CPU with 2+ cores

-4GB RAM
+- 4GB RAM

-1TB free storage space to sync the Tetnet
+- 1TB free storage space to sync the Testnet

-8 MBit/sec download Internet service
+- 8 MBit/sec download Internet service

 **Recommended:**

-Fast CPU with 4+ cores
+- Fast CPU with 4+ cores

-16GB+ RAM
+- 16GB+ RAM

-High-performance SSD with at least 1TB of free space
+- High-performance SSD with at least 1TB of free space

-25+ MBit/sec download Internet service
+- 25+ MBit/sec download Internet service

 ## 1. Prepare Artelad